Newmark (NMRK)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, Newmark grew its sales at a 10.3% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+Over the last five years, Newmark grew its sales at a 11.6% annual rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the consumer discretionary sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Newmark’s annualized revenue growth of 16.5% over the last two years is above its five-year trend, suggesting some bright spots.
+Newmark’s annualized revenue growth of 15.5% over the last two years is above its five-year trend, which is encouraging.

-Looking ahead, sell-side analysts expect revenue to grow 5.9% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 9.8% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will face some demand challenges.

 6. Operating Margin